VIJAYAKUMARAHS/Digital_VLSI_SoC_Design_and_Planning_Program/README.md

 Assembler take the instructions from compiler and convert them into binary numbers.
 This binary language send to hardware and hardware performs ouput based on the function.

 Instruction acts as abstract interface between C-language and the hardware.

 ![01 06 2024_20 25 44_REC](https://github.com/VIJAYAKUMARAHS/VSD-SoC_Design_and_Planning_Program/assets/89599199/a5d78a15-635b-4087-ad1f-7bd743b28e04)

 ![01 06 2024_20 27 55_REC](https://github.com/VIJAYAKUMARAHS/VSD-SoC_Design_and_Planning_Program/assets/89599199/a1e745b2-cbbd-4693-a3d9-8c1ff2858bac)

 ![01 06 2024_20 29 25_REC](https://github.com/VIJAYAKUMARAHS/VSD-SoC_Design_and_Planning_Program/assets/89599199/e113f08c-6cdb-47cb-93f2-6b53e86cf77e)

+## Soc design and OpenLANE
+### Introduction to all components of open-source digital asic design